vancouvercodingschool/code-102-guide/curriculum/class-04/DISCUSSION.md

   - Note how these elements are common to the vast majority of web pages
 - Duckett: HTML & CSS, Chapter 8 - Extra Markup

-Add what you learn in all thse readings to your LJ web site, using your git-flow skills!
+Add what you learn in all thse readings to your LJ web site, using VS Code and your git-flow skills!

+In fact, from this point on, all your learning journal assignments should be done locally, in VS Code.

 ## Share Your Learnings